shuozhixu/Modelling_2024/README.md

 - Shuozhi Xu, Wu-Rong Jian, Irene J. Beyerlein, [Ideal simple shear strengths of two HfNbTaTi-based quinary refractory multi-principal element alloys](http://dx.doi.org/10.1063/5.0116898), APL Mater.
 10 (2022) 111107

+Please, each time you run a new type of simulation, create a new directory.

 ## LAMMPS

 LAMMPS on [OSCER](http://www.ou.edu/oscer.html) likely does not come with many packages.
 To build more packages into LAMMPS, please visit [this page](https://docs.lammps.org/Build_package.html).